-Most of the theoretical investigations focused on the large on-site repulsion limit, where the atoms, in the Mott insulating phase, are described by $\mathrm{SU}(N)$ Heisenberg models (HM)~\cite{Read_1989,Zhang_1998,Mila_2003,greiter_2007,Corboz_2011,Bauer_2012,Wang_2014,Quella_2014,Weichselbaum_2018}.
-Depending on the lattices and on the number of colors $N$, different two-dimensional phases are predicted at $T=0$ among which the $\mathrm{SU}(N)$ plaquette phases~\cite{Paramekanti_2007,Corboz_2012,Assad_2013,Nataf_honey_2016,Gauthe_2021,Jin_2022} are cousins of the valence band states for spins $1/2$, the Neel long-range color ordered (LRO) states~\cite{Corboz_2011,Bauer_2012} are analogous to the famous ($\pi,\pi$) (resp. $120^{\circ}$) Neel states existing on the square~\cite{Anderson_1952,Manousakis_1991} (resp. the triangular~\cite{Lecheminant_1994,Sorella_1999}) lattice for $N=2$, and diverse kinds of $\mathrm{SU}(N)$ spin liquids~\cite{Wang_2009,Hermele_2011,Corboz_prx_2012,Lai_2013,Chen_Hazzard_2016,Nataf_chiral_2016,Boos_2020,Keselman_2020,Chen_2021} generalizing the Anderson Resonating Valence Band (RVB) states~\cite{Anderson1973ResonatingVB,Anderson_1987}.
-A part from the one-dimensional system where there is a Bethe ansatz solution~\cite{sutherland}, the theoretical investigation of these models, based on advanced numerical tools is challenging mainly because the dimension of the full Hilbert space on finite-size lattices increases exponentially, being equal to $N^L$ where $L$ is the number of sites of the cluster, for filling $1/N$ (exactly one particle per site) in the $\mathrm{SU}(N)$ HM.
+Apart from some quantum Monte Carlo (QMC) studies \cite{Wang_2014,Xu_2018} addressing the $\mathrm{SU}(N)$ FHM at half filling for a wide range of positive on-site interaction $U$, most of the theoretical investigations focused on the large $U$ limit, where the atoms, in the Mott insulating phase, are described by $\mathrm{SU}(N)$ Heisenberg models (HMs)~\cite{Read_1989,Zhang_1998,Mila_2003,greiter_2007,Corboz_2011,Bauer_2012,Quella_2014,Weichselbaum_2018}.
+Depending on the lattices and on the number of colors $N$, different two-dimensional phases are predicted at $T=0$, among which the $\mathrm{SU}(N)$ plaquette phases~\cite{Paramekanti_2007,Corboz_2012,Assad_2013,Nataf_honey_2016,Gauthe_2021} are cousins of the valence bond states for spins $1/2$, the N\'eel long-range color ordered (LRO) states~\cite{Corboz_2011,Bauer_2012} are analogous to the famous ($\pi,\pi$) (respectively, $120^{\circ}$) N\'eel states existing on the square~\cite{Anderson_1952,Manousakis_1991} (respectively. the triangular~\cite{Lecheminant_1994,Sorella_1999}) lattice for $N=2$, and diverse kinds of $\mathrm{SU}(N)$ spin liquids~\cite{Wang_2009,Hermele_2011,Corboz_prx_2012,Lai_2013,Chen_Hazzard_2016,Nataf_chiral_2016,Boos_2020,Keselman_2020,Chen_2021, Jin_2022} generalizing the Anderson resonating valence bond states~\cite{Anderson1973ResonatingVB,Anderson_1987}.
+Except for the one-dimensional system where there is a Bethe ansatz solution~\cite{sutherland}, the theoretical investigation of these models, based on advanced numerical tools, is challenging mainly because the dimension of the full Hilbert space on finite-size lattices increases exponentially, being equal to $N^L$, where $L$ is the number of sites of the cluster, for filling $1/N$ (exactly one particle per site) in the $\mathrm{SU}(N)$ HM.